bw2/bw2.github.io/2022-05-06-STR-truth-set.md

 </table>

-Although it wasn't used in the truth set analyses, I also generated a repeat catalog by running [TandemRepeatFinder](https://github.com/Benson-Genomics-Lab/TRF) with a more permissive mismatch penalty (=7) to capture loci missed in the above catalog - such as known pathogenic loci that have interruptions in their reference repeat sequence.
+Although it wasn't used in the truth set analyses, I also generated a repeat catalog by running [TandemRepeatFinder](https://github.com/Benson-Genomics-Lab/TRF) with a more permissive mismatch penalty (=7) to capture some of the loci missed in the above catalog - such as known pathogenic loci that have interruptions in their reference repeat sequence.
 I kept the indel penalty very large (=1000000):

 ```
 trf catalog.txt 2 7 1000000 80 10 8 2000 -ngs -d